friendly-bits/geoip-shell/OpenWrt/README.md

 ## Defaults for OpenWrt
 Generally the defaults are the same as for other systems, except:
-- the data folder which geoip-shell uses to store the status file and the backups is by default in `/tmp/geoip-shell-data`, rather than in `/var/lib/geoip-shell` as on other Linux systems.
+- the data directory which geoip-shell uses to store the status file and the backups is by default in `/tmp/geoip-shell-data`, rather than in `/var/lib/geoip-shell` as on other Linux systems.
 This is to avoid flash wear.
 You can change this by running the install script with the `-a <path>` option, or after installation via the command `geoip-shell configure -a <path>`.
 - the 'nobackup' option is set to 'true', which configures geoip-shell to not create backups of the ip lists.
 With this option, geoip-shell will work as usual, except after reboot (and for iptables-based systems, after firewall restart) it will re-fetch the ip lists, rather than loading them from backup.
-You can change this by running the -install script with the `-o false` option.
-To have persistent backups, you will also need to change the data folder path as explained above.
+You can change this by running the -install script with the `-o false` option, or after installation via the command `geoip-shell configure -o false`.
+To have persistent ip list backups, you will also need to change the data directory path as explained above.
+- if using geoip-shell on a router with just a few MB of embedded flash storage, consider either leaving the default as is, or connecting an external storage device to your router (preferably formatted to ext4) and configuring a directory on it as your data directory, then enabling automatic backups.
+For example, if your external storage device is mounted on _/mnt/somedivice_, you can do all this via this command: `geoip-shell -a /mnt/somedevice/geoip-shell-data -o false`.
 - the default ip lists source for OpenWrt is ipdeny (rather than ripe).
 While ipdeny is a 3rd party, they provide aggregated lists which consume less memory (on nftables-based systems the ip lists are automatically optimized after loading into memory, so there the source does not matter, but a smaller initial ip lists size will cause a smaller memory consumption spike while loading the ip list).

 ## Building an OpenWrt package
 The repository includes the _mk-owrt-package.sh_ script which automates creation of geoip-shell ipk packages.
-If for some reason you want to create your own geoip-shell package, read the comments inside that script for instructions.
+It uses _makefile.tpl_ as the base template for the Makefile.
+If for you want to build geoip-shell ipk package, read the comments inside that script for instructions.

 This is about it for this document.
-Much more information is available in the main [README.md](/README.md).
+Much more information is available in the main [README.md](/README.md) and in the extra _.md_ files inside the Documentation directory.
 If you have any questions, go ahead and use the Discussions tab, or contact me in this thread: https://forum.openwrt.org/t/geoip-shell-flexible-geoip-blocker-for-linux-now-supports-openwrt/189611

-If you use this project, I will be happy to hear about your experience in the above thread.
+If you use this project, I will be happy to hear about your experience in the above thread or via the Discussions tab on Github.
+If for some reason geoip-shell is not working for you, I will want to know that as well so I can improve it.

 Also, please consider giving this repository a star on Github - this helps other people to find it.